 This paper describes a novel cross-channel ICT platform deployed to study citizen engagement and election monitoring in South Africa's 2014 national elections.
 Our results provide social science researchers looking to scale their intervention and applied technologists aiming to tailor their solutions to researcher specifications important insights into multi-channel platform design.
-We document our platform's advantages over traditional modes of data collection, including the low marginal costs of additional users, better ability to obtain demographic representativeness and the ability to collect rich data on the timing of response.
-We also document challenges of such multiplatform systems including eliciting geographic information, ensuring comparability across platforms, and properly randomizing users.
+We document our platform's advantages over traditional modes of data collection, including the low marginal costs of additional users, better ability to obtain demographic representativeness and the ability to collect rich data on the timing of response, as well as identify highly motivated "super users."
+We also document challenges of such multi-platform systems including eliciting geographic information, ensuring comparability across platforms and properly randomizing users.